How do I get my coronavirus vaccination?

 The NHS has also established vaccination centres, where large numbers of people are able to go and get a jab.
 These have been set up at venues which offer the physical space to deal with large numbers of people while maintaining social distancing.

-You will have your vaccine at a Large Vaccination Centre if you make your appointment at one of them through the national booking service (online or via 119) when you receive a letter or are notified of your eligibility.
+You will have your vaccine at a Large Vaccination Centre if you make your appointment at one of them through the national booking service (online or via 119).
+We also have walk-in opportunities available on a ‘first come, first served’ basis.
+Visit Grab a jab at one of our drop-in clinics – Lincolnshire CCG

 In Lincolnshire, there are two Large Vaccination Centres: